Kids & Money

 - Buying the item now for a monthly rate with interest

-Really take the time to show them how much more money they will pay over time if they buy now with interest.
+Really take the time to show them how much more money they will pay over a period of time if they buy now with interest.

-If they choose this option, you can immediately take that amount from their allowance but only after they set aside their 10% to themselves (must pay themselves first) and 10% for giving.
+If they choose this option, you can immediately take that amount from their allowance but only after they set aside their 10% to themselves (must pay themselves first) and 10% to give away.

 With the decrease in weekly funds, they will quickly learn of the added stresses that debt can bring.